Treatment of Migraine Treatment

 Treatment for Constipation Treatment

-Submit a review for Vivaan Health Clinic, Shop no 91, Sector 15, Part 2, GurgaonYour feedback matters!
+Submit a review for Dr Neha Gupta, Shop no 30, Sector 15, Part 2, GurgaonYour feedback matters!

 Ever been in a situation where a medicine you used to take regularly to deal with something, has suddenly stopped being effective?
 This is because of antibiotic resistance.
 This refers to the ability of bacteria to change their structure so as to resist the antibiotic.
 Thus, an illness that was once easily treatable is no longer affected by the same medicines and the bacteria causing the infection multiplies, thus worsening the condition.

 When you take a drug, not all the bacteria present is affected equally.
 While some bacteria die out, others turn dormant.
 Repeated and improper use of antibiotics can lead multiplication of the dormant bacteria, which results in spreading of disease, instead of containing the same.
 One of the main causes of this is using strong antibiotics to treat minor viral illnesses.

 What can you do to fight antibiotic resistance?

 - Follow your prescription: When taking a course of antibiotics, it is also essential to complete the course and not leave it midway just because you are feeling better.
 Antibiotics are also most effective when taken regularly.
 Hence, avoid skipping a dose in your treatment.
 Doing this does not completely cure the infection, but increases the bacteria's resistance to the drug.

 - Do not take someone else's medicine: Self medication can do more harm than good.
 Each drug attacks a particular combination of symptoms.
 Taking medication prescribed for someone else can increase the bacteria's resistance to antibiotics.
 It can also delay correct treatment, thus allowing your condition to worsen.

 - Discard the leftover medication: When stored for a long period of time, medicines lose their potency.
 Thus if you were to take them later, they would be less effective against the bacteria.